Majdi-Aref/rock-paper-scissors/README.md

 - Open an account and create a new repository on Github.
 - Open Codeanywhere workspaces, then create a new workspace for the new repository that you created on Github; Codeanywhere will save the workspace that you created.
 - Open the Codeanywhere workspace that you just created.
-- As soon as you have opened your repository in Codeanywhere, you can use the terminal to run the necessary commands to build and deploy your website.
+- As soon as you have opened your repository's workspace in Codeanywhere, you can use a terminal to run the necessary commands to build and deploy your website.
-- Using the terminal, create as many html and css files as you need for your project.
+- Create as many HTML, CSS, and JavaScript files as you need for your project in the root directory.
-- Using the terminal, create a readme.md file for your project.
+- Create a readme.md file for your project in the root directory.
 - Type in the Codeanywhere's terminal the command: "python3 -m http.server", a small window opens at the right bottom corner.
 - In that small window, click on "Browser"; this opens your Github's repository through your Codeanywhere workspace in a browser in a new tab.
 - Press at that same time "Control + Shift + R" to refresh your browser.
 - Press at the same time "Control + S" to save the code you create in Codeanywhere worksace; this will automatically save it in your applicable file in your Codeanywhere workspaces.
-- Type in the Codeanywhere terminal the command: "git add ." to add your project's code that you have created during a working session of yours to your Codeanywhere workspace.
+- Type in the Codeanywhere terminal the command: "git add ." to add your project's code and/or documentation that you have created during a working session of yours to your Codeanywhere workspace.
-- Type in the Codeanywhere terminal the command: "git commit -m 'what code, styling, documentation, or corrections you have made or done in your Codeanywhere workspace in just a few words'" to commit your project's code to your Codeanywhere workspace.
+- Type in the Codeanywhere terminal the command: "git commit -m 'what code, styling, documentation, or corrections you have made or done in your Codeanywhere workspace in just a few words'" to save your project's code and documentation in your Codeanywhere workspace.
 - Type in the Codeanywhere terminal the command: "git push" to push and save your project's code in your Github's repository.

 ## 11. 2.
 Via Github